mattearly/dmpower/README.md

 # dmpower-dungeons-and-dragons-5e

-A Terminal based Dungeons and Dragon's 5e Toolkit.
+A interative terminal based Dungeons and Dragon's 5e Toolkit.
 See the [Manual](MANUAL.md) for more information about the tools.

 ---